lee2856/homepage/myNewWebSite/content/publications.md

 ---
 ###### Authors are listed in alphabetical order by their last name.
 ## Preprints
+- **Differentially Private Compression and the Sensitivity of LZ77.**\
+[Jeremiah Blocki](https://www.cs.purdue.edu/homes/jblocki), Seunghoon Lee, and Brayan Sebastián Yepes Garcia\
+arXiv Preprint. [[Full Version]](https://arxiv.org/pdf/2502.09584) {{<expand "[abstract]" >}}
+We initiate the study of differentially private data-compression schemes motivated by the insecurity of the popular "Compress-Then-Encrypt" framework.
+Data compression is a useful tool which exploits redundancy in data to reduce storage/bandwidth when files are stored or transmitted.
+However, if the contents of a file are confidential then the *length* of a compressed file might leak confidential information about the content of the file itself.
+Encrypting a compressed file does not eliminate this leakage as data encryption schemes are only designed to hide the *content* of confidential message instead of the *length* of the message.
+In our proposed *Differentially Private Compress-Then-Encrypt* framework, we add a random positive amount of padding to the compressed file to ensure that any leakage satisfies the rigorous privacy guarantee of $(\epsilon,\delta)$-differential privacy.
+The amount of padding that needs to be added depends on the sensitivity of the compression scheme to small changes in the input, i.e., to what degree can changing a single character of the input message impact the length of the compressed file.
+While some popular compression schemes are highly sensitive to small changes in the input, we argue that effective data compression schemes do not necessarily have high sensitivity.
+Our primary technical contribution is analyzing the fine-grained sensitivity of the LZ77 compression scheme (IEEE Trans.
+Inf.
+Theory 1977) which is one of the most common compression schemes used in practice.
+We show that the global sensitivity of the LZ77 compression scheme has the upper bound $\mathcal{O}(W^{2/3}\log n)$ where $W\leq n$ denotes the size of the sliding window.
+When $W=n$, we show the lower bound $\Omega(n^{2/3}\log^{1/3}n)$ for the global sensitivity of the LZ77 compression scheme which is tight up to a sublogarithmic factor.
+{{< /expand >}}

 - **Preprocessing Security in Multiple Idealized Models with Applications to Schnorr Signatures and PSEC-KEM.**\
 [Jeremiah Blocki](https://www.cs.purdue.edu/homes/jblocki) and Seunghoon Lee\
 Cryptology ePrint Archive. [[Full Version]](https://eprint.iacr.org/2025/138.pdf) {{<expand "[abstract]" >}}